b0ryakha/Moonshine-Lua-loader/README.md

 - **[b0ryakha](https://github.com/b0ryakha)**

 ## License
-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.